monolyst/Seattle-Mobility-Index/STYLE.md

 # Style guide for Seamo

+## Constants
-## Column names should be SQL compatible.
+- Column names should be SQL compatible.

 ## Git
  - Create new branches for each new feature.
 Branch names should be reflective of the work being done in the branch.